by Matt Gibson

-Potatoes are another root vegetable that thrives in sandy soil.
+Potatoes are another root vegetable and are the perfect plant to grow in sandy soil.
 This is mainly because sandy soils have an acidic soil pH balance.
 Acidic soils eliminate the possibility of scab, a disease that plagues potatoes, often affecting entire crops.

 Lettuce, more than many other leafy green vegetables, tends to tolerate the dryness of sandy soils as long as gardeners make sure that plants are watered daily and regularly, never allowing the soil above the roots to completely dry out.
-Hydration is especially on abnormally hot or windy days.
+Regular watering is especially important on abnormally hot or windy days.

 Like lettuce, collard greens are able to tolerate the dry conditions of sandy soils better than other leafy greens.
-Collards also perform well in the early spring, which makes them more suited for sandy soils, which warm up faster than clay-based or loam-based soil types.
+Collards also perform well in the early spring, which makes them more suited for sandy soils, which warm up faster than clay-based or loamy soil.

 Tomatoes are sun-loving fruits that perform exceptionally well in the heat-retaining, well-draining habitat that sandy soils provide.
 Though they’re sometimes grown as annuals in the summer, tomatoes are usually grown as perennials that are harvested throughout a long growing season.